stakecube/scc-multitool/README.md

 -----------------------------------------------------------------------------------------------

-New server note
+New server note:

 New server and IPv6 setup only needs to be set up once per server.

 -----------------------------------------------------------------------------------------------

-MultiNode note
+MultiNode note:

-To run multiple MN's on one server you will need to use the IPv6 option when promted in option 6 enter a unique Alias, BLS secret key, and rpc port each time you run masternode install tool.
+To run multiple MN's on one server you will need to use the IPv6 option when promted in option 7 enter a unique Alias, BLS secret key, and rpc port each time you run the masternode install tool.

 -----------------------------------------------------------------------------------------------

-Masternode install note
+Masternode install notes:

-Alias = Name of your MN, Must all be in lower case with no spaces or special characters and also include "scc" in the name for multi tools

-secret key= get this from your control wallets console using the command
+Alias = Name of your MN, Must all be in lower case with no spaces or special characters and also include "scc" in the name for multi tools secret key= get this from your control wallets console using the command `bls generate`

-bls generate

-note this info and enter carefully
+`Please note this info and enter carefully also make sure to keep a copy of this information`

-Port = Default port is 40000 and is set for you

-RPCport = Default RPCport is 39999 use unique for multinode
+RPCport = Default RPCport is 39999, please make sure to use a unique number for each node instance otherwise nodes will not start